Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-8 - When creating availability sets, Ensure to use the maximum number of fault domains available and a high enough number of update domains, we also audit our VMs to avoid unexpected deviation.
+### SAP-8 - When creating availability sets, Ensure to use the maximum number of fault domains available and a high enough number of update domains, we also audit our VMs to avoid unexpected deviation

 **Category: Compute**